HomeNews

 Hide & Scream is live

-The official Hide & Scream push is now active, framed as a Ghostface-themed hide-and-seek challenge, inside the Evans residence, tied to the release.
-Campaign posts are steering fans toward playing it on Discord, and there’s also an official web entry point on the game site itself.
+The Hide & Scream push is now active, framed as a Ghostface-themed hide-and-seek sprint set inside the Evans residence.
+The map mirrors the home’s official floor plan, and it’s packed with small Scream 7 Easter eggs hiding in plain sight.
+Paramount’s posts are steering fans toward playing it on Discord, but there’s also a web hub if you want to jump in immediately.

 Ghostface Gram